 If you don’t have experience working in care before, but have a good way with people, are understanding and patient and would describe yourself as warm and compassionate, and want to spend your hours at work doing something incredibly meaningful – you might just have what it takes.
 Please get in touch, we would like to hear from you.

 Our new support workers are well supported on joining Huntercombe.
-Those who are new to care all complete a 12 week programme as part of their induction, in which they are helped to the skills and experience they need for the role (and the completion of a recognised Care Certificate).
+Those who are new to care all complete a 12-week programme as part of their induction, in which they are helped to gain the skills and experience they need for the role (and the completion of a recognised Care Certificate).
 After that, we offer ongoing training and development and an opportunity to take on different roles within the services.

 A career at Huntercombe is varied, we’ve got roles all over the country in different kinds of hospitals and care homes.